-A responder that did not receive a TDD sector switch acknowledge message by the time indicated by the Revert Timestamp subfield value shall issue an MLME-TDD-SECTOR-SWITCH.confirm primitive with the ResultCode parameter set to FAILURE and shall revert to the antenna configuration used at the start of the TDD sector switch procedure.
+A responder that did not receive a TDD sector switch acknowledge message by the time indicated by the Revert Timestamp subfield value shall issue an MLME-TDD-SECTOR-SWITCH.indication primitive with the ResultCode parameter set to FAILURE and shall revert to the antenna configuration used at the start of the TDD sector switch procedure.

 Change text at P371 L1 as follow

-A responder receiving a PPDU after the time indicated by the Revert Timestamp subfield value shall issue an MLME-TDD-SECTOR-SWITCH.confirm primitive.
+A responder receiving a PPDU after the time indicated by the Revert Timestamp subfield value shall issue an MLME-TDD-SECTOR-SWITCH.indication primitive.
 The TXSectorID and RXSectorID parameters of the primitive shall be set to the sectors used at the start of the TDD sector switch procedure and the ResultCode parameter shall be set to SUCCESS.

 Change figure at P371 L11 as follow